tudelft3d/city3d_valpy/README.md

 # class generation automatically

 For the first part, an open source library PyXB is used to generate binding classes.
-A specific profile which contains XSDs in 0.4, 1.0, 2.0 for all of the feature classes.
+A specific profile is created by ourselves, which contains XSDs in 0.4, 1.0, 2.0 for all of the feature classes.
 Then an algorithm which can extract geometric and semantic information from python classes to construct spatial model for the input of validation tool is built up.
+For instance of building is shown below:

 ![building](https://cloud.githubusercontent.com/assets/4657104/14591357/556510ce-0510-11e6-8500-311f50d85bb5.png)

 This algorithm is implemented in cgml_reader.py.
+The spatial model is implemented in geo_primitives.py.

 # semantic validation